ed555009/utilities-password-generator/README.md

 }
 ```

-In case you don't want any special characters, you can set `specialChars` to empty string.
+In case you don't want any special characters, you can set `specialChars` to empty string or null.

 ```csharp
 using Utilities.PasswordGenerator.Services;